kevinding0218/InterviewDocuments/Q and A/Web API/Pagination.md

 ```
 #### Pros
 - Improved performance, with indexing on the cursor
-- Return consistent results, the addition or removal of items during requests does not bring in
+- Return consistent results, the addition or removal of items during requests does not bring in consistent results as the offset-based pagination
--
+#### Cons
+- Clients need to traverse through each page one by one
+- Records need to be added sequentially to the DB at a random positions
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NjM0MjU3MTJdfQ==
+eyJoaXN0b3J5IjpbLTE0NTM3MjU5NjJdfQ==
 -->